-During 2017, the Partnership recognized a \$5.4 million charge for certain severance and benefit costs associated with certain officers and other employees of CST Services who provided services to the Partnership and who terminated employment upon the consummation of the Merger, which constituted a change in control, as defined in the EICP and CST's severance plans.
+During 2017, the Partnership recognized a \$5.4 million charge for certain severance and benefit costs associated with certain officers and other employees of CST Services who provided services to the Partnership and who terminated employment upon the consummation of the CST Merger, which constituted a change in control, as defined in the EICP and CST's severance plans.

-In addition, certain participants in the EICP received retention bonuses that will be paid in annual installments that began in July 2017 and will continue through July 2019.
+In addition, certain participants in the EICP received retention bonuses that were paid in annual installments that began in July 2017 and continued through July 2019.
 The Partnership recorded a \$1.0 million charge during 2017 in connection with the payments made by Circle K in July 2017.
-In addition, the Partnership recognized charges of \$0.8 million and \$0.7 million in 2018 and 2017, respectively, for the payments made in July 2018 or expected to be made in July 2019.
-The Partnership anticipates recognizing the remaining \$0.1 million charge in 2019.
+In addition, the Partnership recognized charges of \$0.1 million, \$0.8 million and \$0.7 million in 2019, 2018 and 2017, respectively, for the payments made in July 2018 and July of 2019.